Thomas J. Fogarty: Invention of the embolectomy catheter

-During Fogarty’s years at Good Samaritan Hospital, he witnessed the deaths of many patients who died from complications in blood clot surgeries in their limbs.
-“Fifty percent of the patients died.
-I thought there must be a better way.”
+During Fogarty's years at Good Samaritan Hospital, he witnessed the deaths of many patients who died from complications in blood clot surgeries in their limbs.
+He recalled, "Fifty percent of the patients died.
+I thought there must be a better way."
 Before Fogarty's invention, surgeons had to use forceps to remove the blood clots only after a huge part of an artery had been cut open, and the patient would be under general anesthesia for hours.
 Blood flow is usually interrupted in the procedure, increasing the risk of the patient losing a limb.

 At home, the ideas that went through Fogarty's head concerned different ways of making the procedure better, and he especially concentrated on avoiding the risky incisions.
 He tinkered with a urethral catheter and a balloon in his attic.
-Because a catheter only required a small incision, it would be able to get to the clot without much trauma to the patient.
+Because a catheter required only a small incision, it would be able to get to the clot without much trauma to the patient.
 The urethral catheter is also flexible yet strong enough to be pushed through a blood clot.
 As for the balloon, he basically cut off the tip of the pinky finger of a size 5 surgical latex glove and attempted to incorporate it onto the end of the catheter.
 The resulting balloon could be inflated with saline using a syringe, and once it expands to the size of the artery, it is then retracted, withdrawing the clot through the artery and out the incision.

 The main problem in building this device was the way the balloon could be attached to the catheter.
 Glue that could hold vinyl, the material making up a catheter, and latex, the type of glove used, was not available.
 Fogarty's own take on the catheter came about because of fishing techniques he learned as a child.
 Precise hand-tying was needed in fly-fishing, and with these techniques, he tied the balloon to the catheter.
 "I'd always tied flies and made lures so it was just a natural thing."
 His experimental balloon catheter, however, always seemed to burst when it was over inflated.
 It even broke when he dragged it through glass tubes filled with Jell-o, a model he thought simulated a clot within an artery.
 After some time, he figured out the type and thickness of rubber that was firm enough when inflated to extract a clot and still flexible enough to move through without breaking.
 The device, made before Fogarty even received his MD from University of Cincinnati in 1960, became the first minimally invasive surgical device.